kosli-dev/cli/docs.kosli.com/content/legacy_ref/v2.10.16/kosli_create_environment.md

 It is possible to enable new snapshots for scaling events with the --include-scaling flag, or turn it off again with the --exclude-scaling.

+Logical environments are used for grouping of physical environments.
+For instance **prod-aws** and **prod-s3** can be grouped into logical environment **prod**.
+Logical environments are view-only, you can not report snapshots to them.

 ```shell